ptangphao/StepUP/README.md

 Biggest reason is NOT time or money but lack of drive.
 Motivation drops when people feel like they are not really making a difference - key drivers include: lack of responsibility or flexibility, no sense of how they're contributing, wasted time on unproductive or unengaging tasks that don't leverage their skills or expertise.

-## Introducing stepUp
+## Introducing StepUp

 #### A platform for nonprofits to identify and target specific mental health providers who are more likely to donate their time to clients in need

-stepUP aims to deliver much higher volunteer engagement and retention by:
+StepUP aims to deliver much higher volunteer engagement and retention by:

 * Increasing responsibility and tailoring assignments to volunteer interest and expertise